OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

     Please input the new default resource pool name:

-If you want to create a list of Resource Pools that will allow the user to select one of them, you have the chance of accepting the list generated by the import tool or enter the references of the Resource Pools using a comma to separate the values.
+If you want to create a list of Resource Pools that will allow the user to select one of them, you have the chance to accept the list generated by the import tool or enter the references of the Resource Pools using a comma to separate the values.

-If you selected a list, you will be asked to select the reference of the default Resource Pool in that list.
+If you select a list, you will be asked to select the reference of the default Resource Pool in that list.

 Import a VM Template with Sunstone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Sunstone, click on VMs under the Template menu entry and then click on the Import button.
-In the new window, choose the OpenNebula host representing the vCenter where the VM Template resides.
+In the new window, choose the OpenNebula Host representing the vCenter where the VM Template resides.

 OpenNebula will search for templates that haven't been imported yet.